diegosouza/100-days-of-code/log.md

 - https://github.com/still-ex/still

-I've tried to use [bakeware](https://github.com/bake-bake-bake/bakeware) to generate a binary like a standalone file webserver (through cowboy).
+I tried to use [bakeware](https://github.com/bake-bake-bake/bakeware) to generate a binary like a standalone file webserver (through cowboy).
 I realized I need to review GenServers and Supervisors.

 Recap: